-The School District should revise and implement internal control procedures to ensure that completion reports submitted to the Georgia Department of Education are supported by the accounting records and reimbursement requests are prepared based upon actual expenditures incurred.
+The School District should revise and implement internal control procedures to ensure that financial reports submitted to Federal grantors are in a timely manner and supported by the accounting records.
 In addition, management should develop and implement a monitoring process to ensure that control procedures are being followed.